afreisinger/docker-telegraf-influxdb-grafana/README.md

 ```

 Go to Dashboards on Influx UI, and you can see a Docker link to visualization.
-You can export query to grafana, too, a grafanba container is running.
+You can export query to grafana, too.
+A grafana container is running.

 ### Templates